 Egypt’s mixed record of attracting foreign investment over the past two decades, poor living conditions and limited employment opportunities contributed to public resentment.
 These social and economic pressures led to a civil uprising in January 2011 that toppled President Mubarak.
 The unstable political, security, and political environment since 2011 has restricted economic growth and failed to alleviate persistent unemployment, especially among young people.

-In late 2016, the continuing depreciation of the US dollar and the decline in assistance from Gulf allies led to the use of the International Monetary Fund (IMF) for a three-year loan of $12 billion.
-Cairo floated its currency to secure the deal, it introduced new taxes and reduced energy subsidies – all pushing inflation above 30% for most of 2017.
+In late 2016, the continuing depreciation of the US dollar and the decline in assistance from Gulf allies led to Egypt resorting to the International Monetary Fund (IMF) for a three-year loan of $12 billion.
+Cairo floated its currency to secure the deal, it introduced new taxes and reduced energy subsidies – all pushing inflation above 30per cent for most of 2017.
 Before the floating decision of the third of November 2016, the dollar’s exchange rate against the Egyptian pound was 8.85 pounds per dollar, but with the floating decision, the Central Bank of Egypt put the rate at 13.52 pounds.
-However, the United States currency continued to make record jumps to its highest rate against the Egyptian pound in the second half of 2017, when the dollar’s exchange rate jumped to about 19.60 pounds, recording record levels in the Egyptian exchange market, rising by approximately 121.46%.
+However, the United States currency continued to make record jumps to its highest rate against the Egyptian pound in the second half of 2017, when the dollar’s exchange rate jumped to about 19.60 pounds, recording record levels in the Egyptian exchange market, rising by approximately 121.46per cent.

-The depreciation of the US dollar began at the end of 2017, with the dollar losing about 4 pounds of value until the last quarter of 2021 after its exchange rate hovered to about 15.6 pounds, a decline of about 20%, in nearly three years.
+The depreciation of the US dollar began at the end of 2017, with the dollar losing about 4 pounds of value until the last quarter of 2021, when its exchange rate hovered to about 15.6 pounds, a decline of about 20per cent, in nearly three years.
 Macroeconomic conditions have improved as Egypt’s double deficit has shrunk and inflation has declined sharply.

 The central bank had cut key interest rates for the first time since the tightening cycle that accompanied the exchange rate hike in November 2016.
-Economic activity began to recover, and the unemployment rate fell below 12% for the first time since 2011.
+Economic activity began to recover, and the unemployment rate fell below 12per cent for the first time since 2011.

-The growth rate of the Egyptian economy was 5.2% in the first half of the fiscal year of 2018 (1st of July to the 30th of June), compared to 3.7% in the previous fiscal year, according to World Bank reports, driven mainly by investment, exports, and consumption.
-The extractive gas industry sector had been a significant contributor to growth, particularly since the actual operation of the large “back” gas field in mid-December 2018.
+The growth rate of the Egyptian economy was 5.2 per cent in the first half of the fiscal year of 2018 , compared to 3.7 per cent in the previous fiscal year, according to World Bank reports, driven mainly by investment, exports, and consumption.
+The gas industry sector had been a significant contributor to growth, particularly since the actual operation of the large “back” gas field in mid-December 2018.
 Improvements in energy supply are beginning to affect other sectors positively, particularly the manufacturing industry.
 The tourism sector is also gradually recovering, helped by the impact of the devaluation of the local currency.

-The emerging economic recovery was accompanied by a steady decline in the unemployment rate, which fell to its lowest level since the middle of the fiscal year 2010/2011 (1st of July to the 30th of June), to 9.8% in the fiscal year 2018/2019, before rising again by 0.3% in the following fiscal year 2019/2020.
+The emerging economic recovery was accompanied by a steady decline in the unemployment rate, which fell to its lowest level since the middle of the fiscal year 2010/2011 , to 9.8 per cent in the fiscal year 2018/2019, before rising again by 0.3 per cent in the following fiscal year 2019/2020.

-The reform measures taken with IMF support have been harsh – but necessary – for the economy’s health on the way forward.
+The reform measures taken with IMF support have been harsh – but necessary – for the sake of the health of the economy.
 Steps taken to improve the regulatory framework and reduce bureaucratic inefficiency have also been essential and will remain a priority.
 This is because improving the ease of doing business creates jobs and allows families to improve their lives, and their children’s lives.

 In contrast, the Government’s budget has come under pressure because the slowdown in economic activity has resulted in lower tax revenues.
 Egypt also experienced large capital inflows of over $15 billion during March-April 2020, as investors pulled out of rising markets for safer investments.
 However, Egypt was one of the few emerging market countries to achieve a positive growth rate in 2020 thanks to a timely response from the Government and the support of the International Monetary Fund (IMF).
 The Egyptian economy showed resilience in the face of the pandemic, despite the short period of general closure and a relatively diverse Egyptian economy.